 - Bubble Sconce – Bubble ligh comes in 8 finish combinations, some the shade is different than the mount.
 I like that the shade is not fabric for a bathroom.

-- Glass Vanity Light – This comes in three finishes, black, nickel and brass.
+- Glass Vanity Light – This vanity lighting comes in three finishes, black, nickel and brass.

 Accent Lights for Small Bathrooms

-This is the most fun part of lighting a small bathroom.
-The function of this light is mostly for looks.
+Adding these decorative lights is the fun part of lighting a tiny bathroom.
+The function of this type of lighting is mostly for looks, it is not meant to provide a lot of light.
 You don’t have to rely on it to put on your mascara.
 This is what takes your small bathroom from ordinary to extraordinary.
-Wayfair is a great place to find deals on small-scale accent lighting.
+Wayfair is a great place to find deals on small bathroom light fixtures.

 - Possino mini pendant